mcllale/azure-chatbot-RAG/README.md

 Koketso Llale AI Resume is a Retrieval-Augmented Generation (RAG) chatbot built using **Azure OpenAI** and **Azure AI Search**.
 It provides accurate, document-based answers to related to my Curriculum Vitae.
 User can search for my academics, work experience, skills, and/or projects.

-The purpose of this project is to demonstrates **enterprise-grade Generative AI architecture on Azure**, therefore it is not deployed.
+The purpose of this project is to demonstrates **enterprise-grade Generative AI architecture on Azure**.

 ---